 - Optional: 1 t fresh ginger, finely grated

 - Heat the oil over medium heat in a large stockpot.

-- Sauté the garlic and onions 5 minutes or until soft.
+- Chop and sauté the garlic and onions 5 minutes, or until soft.

 - Add squash, carrots, broth, curry, and salt.